 Once IPs agree to work with Circle to build their family, they are added to our queue.
 This list is used during matching; however, our social work team, when finding matches, balances the wait list with the quality of fit in order to achieve a timely yet comfortable match.

 There are three main requirements that we use to connect a surrogate and intended parent(s): legal fit, personality fit, and views on selective reduction and abortion.
 Legal fit is the best place to start since surrogacy laws vary from country to country and state to state.
 Our legal team works alongside lawyers from the surrogate’s and IPs’ home region in order to be sure that the legality matches.

 Once the legal matters are sorted, the social work team strives to find the best personality fit while also honoring the wait list.
 Using our knowledge of the IPs and surrogates, we try to generate matches so that both share expectations, hopes, and dreams for their upcoming journey.
 The Circle team with end the profiles of the proposed match to both parties.
 If the IPs and surrogates express mutual interest, we continue the matching process.

 The third requirement is based on the IPs’ and surrogates’ respective views on selective reduction and abortion.
 Since it is ultimately the surrogate’s decision, in the case that either selective reduction or abortion may be a consideration, it is important that the two parties are on the same page on these matters.

 Finally, the two parties schedule a Skype call to talk about the journey and any other thoughts or questions.
 At the conclusion of the conversation, if both the surrogate and the IPs are interested in moving forward, they are officially matched and ready to proceed to the next stage of the process!

-We have successfully made thousands of matches, leading to happy families and the births of almost 2,000 babies.
+We have successfully made thousands of matches, leading to happy families and the births of over 2,000 babies.
 Please visit our site for more information on the surrogacy journey.